 Immune-mediated diabetes.
-This form of diabetes, which accounts for only 5-10% of those with diabetes, previously encompassed by the terms insulindependent diabetes, type I diabetes, or juvenile-onset diabetes, results from a cellular-mediated autoimmune destruction of the $\beta$ -cells of the pancreas.
-Markers of the immune destruction of the $\beta$ -cell include islet cell autoantibodies, autoantibodies to insulin, autoantibodies to glutamic acid decarboxylase (GAD65), and autoantibodies to the tyrosine phosphatases IA-2 and IA-2 $\beta$ .
+This form of diabetes, which accounts for only 5-10% of those with diabetes, previously encompassed by the terms insulindependent diabetes, type I diabetes, or juvenile-onset diabetes, results from a

+The information that follows is based largely on the reports of the Expert Committee on the Diagnosis and Classification of Diabetes (Diabetes Care 20:1183-1197, 1997, and Diabetes Care 26:3160-3167, 2003).
+DOI: 10.2337/dc09-S062 cellular-mediated autoimmune destruction of the β -cells of the pancreas.
+Markers of the immune destruction of the β -cell include islet cell autoantibodies, autoantibodies to insulin, autoantibodies to glutamic acid decarboxylase (GAD65), and autoantibodies to the tyrosine phosphatases IA-2 and IA-2 β .
 One and usually more of these autoantibodies are present in 85-90% of individuals when fasting hyperglycemia is initially detected.
 Also, the disease has strong HLA associations, with linkage to the DQA and DQB genes, and it is influenced by the DRB genes.
 These HLA-DR/DQ alleles can be either predisposing or protective.